Gold slumps, global shares give back some of week's gains

-NEW YORK Gold prices and stocks on major markets gave back some gains on Friday after soaring this week in the wake of the Federal Reserve's unexpected decision to maintain its monetary stimulus.
+NEW YORK Gold prices and stocks on major markets gave back some gains on Friday, after soaring earlier this week in the wake of the Federal Reserve's unexpected decision to maintain its monetary stimulus.

-The Fed's move had spurred benchmark U.S. stock indexes to all-time highs on Wednesday, as well as driving up the price of gold and depressing bond yields, but doubts remain about the direction of U.S. monetary policy.
+The Fed's move had spurred benchmark U.S. stock indexes to all-time highs on Wednesday, as well as driving up the price of gold and lowering bond yields, but doubts about the direction of U.S. monetary policy remain.

 St. Louis Federal Reserve Bank President James Bullard said in an interview on Bloomberg TV on Friday that a start to winding down the stimulus program was possible in October, depending on upcoming economic data.

-Gold prices fell 2.8 percent on Friday, erasing the week's gains, while U.S. crude futures were also sharply weaker.
-Currencies were little changed.
+Gold prices fell 2.3 percent on Friday, giving back about half of the week's gains, while bonds and currencies were little changed.

 "We're cautioning our clients to keep their powder dry.
 While markets aren't historically overbought and the Fed has removed some uncertainty, we wouldn't be surprised if we saw some kind of correction going into October," said Mark Martiak, senior wealth strategist at Premier Wealth/First Allied Securities in New York.

-In an encouraging sign for investors, cybersecurity company FireEye Inc (FEYE.O) shares surged in their trading debut, ending 80 percent higher at $36.
+In an encouraging sign for investors, cybersecurity company FireEye Inc shares opened 101.5 percent above the initial public offering price of $20, surging to $40.30 on Friday.

-MSCI's index of world shares .MIWD00000PUS fell 0.6 percent but still notched a third straight week of 2 percent-plus gains.
-Japanese stocks .N225 slipped 0.2 percent.
+MSCI's index of world shares fell 0.4 percent but was on track for its third straight week of 2 percent-plus gains and hovered near a five-year high.
+Japanese stocks slipped 0.2 percent.

-The U.S. dollar index .DXY rose 0.1 percent, holding above its lows of the week after finding some support on Thursday from economic data.
+The U.S. dollar index was little changed, but held above its week lows after finding some support on Thursday from economic data.

 Analysts at BNP Paribas said they expected the greenback to "recover quickly versus the lower-yielding currencies in the G10."
 Fadi Zaher, head of bonds and currencies at Kleinwort Benson, said they were also betting on dollar gains.

-Emerging market currencies and stocks were some of the biggest winners from the Fed move this week after taking a battering in May and June on prospects of reduced U.S. monetary stimulus.
+After taking a battering in May and June on prospects of reduced U.S. monetary stimulus, emerging market currencies and stocks were some of the biggest winners from the Fed move this week.

 Indian financial markets were roiled again on Friday, however, after the Reserve Bank of India unexpectedly raised interest rates by 25 basis points.